Haliburton

 History of Haliburton

-Modern settlement in Haliburton goes back to the early 1800s, with the primary local industry being lumber related.
-The area and town were named after Thomas Chandler Haliburton, a prominent individual and important in development of the area.
+Modern settlement in Haliburton goes back to the early 1800s, with the primary local industry being lumber-related.
+The area and town were named after Thomas Chandler Haliburton, a prominent individual and important in the development of the area.

 FAQs About Haliburton County Ontario